The small-sample illusion — why a 5-star average from 4 reviewers is not a 5-star product

 New products with genuinely good early reviews are structurally penalised until they accumulate sample.
 We own that.
 The alternative — letting four-reviewer products fake-rank ahead of established ones — is exactly the hole that fake-review farms exploit on Amazon.
 We'd rather under-rank a real new winner for a few months than over-rank a manipulated one indefinitely.

-The product page surfaces this structurally:
+The item page surfaces this structurally:

 Frequently asked questions